 Oral hygiene is a crucial element of any dental treatment plan.
-In order to maintain a beautiful smile, you must look after your teeth and gums on a regular basis.
-Only through brushing and flossing, regular visits to your dentist and taking care of any appliances you may be wearing, will your oral hygiene remain in good shape.
+In order to maintain a healthy smile, you must look after your teeth and gums on a regular basis.
+Only through brushing and flossing, regular visits to your dentist, and taking care of any dental appliances you may be wearing, will help your oral hygiene remain in good shape.

 - Brushing twice daily